lapets/lagrange/README.rst

     python -m pip install lagrange

-The library can be imported in the usual way:
+The library can be imported in the usual manner:

 .. code-block:: python